mariadb-corporation/MaxScale/Documentation/Filters/Regex-Filter.md

 ## Configuration

-The configuration block for the Regex filter requires the minimal filter options in it’s section within the maxscale.cnf file, stored in /etc/maxscale.cnf.
+The configuration block for the Regex filter requires the minimal filter options in its section within the maxscale.cnf file, stored in /etc/maxscale.cnf.

 ```
 [MyRegexFilter]